alifuk/CZ_4079/README.md

 Write classes in Python according to this diagram.
 Add the result to a new file in your repository and commit it."

 ## Task 5 - vícenásobné dědění
-Dvě třídy aby měli stejnou metodu.
+- Dvě třídy aby měli stejnou metodu.
-Jiná třída dědí od obou tříd.
+- Jiná třída dědí od obou tříd.
-Instance jiné třídy zavolá onu metodu - z jaké třídy bude metoda vykonána?
+- Instance jiné třídy zavolá onu metodu - z jaké třídy bude metoda vykonána?

+- Two classes should have the same method.
+- Another class inherits from both classes.
+- An instance of this other class calls that method - from which class will the method be executed?